raphaelwach/EmojiMath/README.md

 # EmojiMath

-A Swift package to add emojis
+A description of this package.